 other ways I’ve adapted my okonomiyaki recipe

 The bacon in this recipe is completely optional.
 In Japan, very thinly-sliced pork is preferred (and actually available).
-British-style unsmoked back bacon would be the closest equivalent, but if you prefer something a little crispier, go ahead and use streaky bacon as pictured here.
+British-style unsmoked back bacon would be the closest equivalent, but if you prefer something a little crispier, go ahead and use streaky bacon.

 There is such a thing as okonomiyaki sauce, which is similar to the more commonly available tonkatsu sauce, but slightly sweeter.
 (See this cool chart of Japanese sauces).
 I don’t eat fried foods very often, so I don’t keep commercial versions of either at home.
 Instead, I tend to make up a small amount when required, using other store cupboard essentials.
 You can use your favourite bottled sauce, try out the recipe below, or even improvise your own.